Experienced Hire FAQ

 The majority of employees of the Corporation of Lloyd’s are based at the iconic Lloyd’s Building at One Lime Street in the City of London.
-However, we also have over 200 colleagues at our attractive, modern office in Chatham in Kent and, more recently, at our Sittingbourne site in Kent Science Park and at our digital delivery hub in Manchester.
+However, we also have colleagues at our attractive, modern office in Chatham in Kent, at our Sittingbourne site in Kent Science Park and at our digital delivery hub in Manchester.

 Lloyd's offers a wide range of development opportunities to support you in your personal development including classroom education, eLearning, access to conferences and seminars, mentoring, coaching, management, leadership and personal effectiveness programmes.
 Lloyd's also provides a framework for career development planning and supports continuous performance management processes.